 6. Storage and security of your personal information

-We store your personal information in accordance with this Policy only as long as necessary to fulfill the purposes for which it was collected.
-After this period, we de-identify it and protect it against unauthorized disclosure or access.
+We store your personal information in accordance with this Policy only as long as necessary to fulfill the purposes for which it was collected or to comply with our legal obligations.
+After this period, we ensure their secure destruction, or anonymization if necessary.

 We store your file ourselves.
 In addition, we take and apply the appropriate security measures to preserve the private or confidential nature of your information.

 7. General information and how to exercise your rights